-Below are links to helpful information for survivors of crime, especially domestic violence, sexual assault, dating violence and stalking.
+Below are links to helpful information for victims and survivors of crime, especially domestic violence, sexual assault, dating violence and stalking.
 You are not alone, wherever you are help is available.

 V.I.
 Domestic Violence & Sexual Assault Council – DVSAC coordinates education, prevention and response efforts in order to reduce the incidence of domestic violence, sexual assault, stalking and dating violence in the U.S. Virgin Islands.